 She has told this to Lila over and over.
-Lila is the only one she has ever talked to without restraint.
+Lila being the only one she has ever talked to without restraint.
 Lila.
 The only one whose understanding she trusted and whose judgement she valued.
 Even now, in dark of night, with less sleep than her mistress, Lila was burning something to soothe her patient, put her to sleep.
 Whispering and shaking a doll around the bed.

 "In public," said Rebekka.
-"There was no other way for us women between decks packed like cod in the cabin."
+"There was no other way for us women packed like cod between decks."